reinvented/checkin/README.md

 You also have the option of having the app asking you for confirmation of each checkin (which prevents accidental checkins if your device is extra-sensitive to touch).

-Under "How to Find Device Location?" select either "Use GPS" (which is more accurate, but as the GPS can take time to establish a lock, can be slower) or "Use Mozilla Location Services" (which is less accurate, may have poor coverage for your area, but can be much faster than GPS).
+Under "How to Find Device Location?" select either:

+* "Use GPS" (which is more accurate, but as the GPS can take time to establish a lock, can be slower)
+* "Use Mozilla Location Services" (which is less accurate, may have poor coverage for your area, but can be much faster than GPS; no signup or key required).
+* "Use OpenCellID.org" (which is less accurate, may have poor coverage for your area -- but likely better coverage than Mozilla Location Services, for now, but can be much faster than GPS; you need a free [OpenCellID.org API key](http://wiki.opencellid.org/wiki/Main_Page) for this service.).

 When you return to the main screen, the app will establish your location and you'll be shown a list of nearby Foursquare venues; to checkin, just tap a venue, and optionally confirm your checkin. *That's it*.